aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 * Found a vast improvement in text extraction from Ovid works using 300 dimension vs 200 dimension embeddings.
 This is consistent with many of the recommendation for creating RAGs.

 ### Tweet Probability of Repeated Occurrence over Time
-Baseline for tweets retrieved needs to seed initial content.
+Baseline for tweets retrieved needs to seed initial content with replacement.

 $$\begin{equation*}P(\text{repeated in 2 weeks}) = 1 - \left( \frac{N - 1}{N} \right)^{\frac{14}{m}}\end{equation*}$$